 WHY DOES SPONSORED REPO PRESENT NEW TWISTS IN DEAL MONITORING?

 To understand risk a firm has in a sponsored repo deal, they must have clarity on the role they play for the deal to occur.
 Sponsored repo enables FICC members to offer access to some of the privileges they have to their clients.
 The ‘Sponsoring Member’ is the underlying FICC member.
-The ‘Sponsored Member’ is the client of the FICC member to whom they want to extend their FICC privileges.
+The ‘Sponsored Member’ is a limited purpose member of FICC.

 Sponsored repo is very similar to repo and for firms experienced in repo, this new sponsored repo workflow and risk mechanics will be easier to digest than firms who are repo trade novices.
 Sponsored repo is a form of repo substitution, with Sponsoring Members moving away from balance sheet intensive repo trades to something that’s striving to be more efficient and allowing the capital gained in the process to be redeployed towards other uses.